 METABOLIC MAGIC

 Joint inflammation will be felt over the next few days.
-Glucosamine and docosahexaeonic acid (DHA) – both available at your local health food store - may be helpful.
+Glucosamine and docosahexaenoic acid (DHA) – both available at your local health food store - may be helpful.

 Time for some liver pampering as liver enzymes come into stress.
 There are some great herbal liver cleanses described online; love your liver for great enzyme, hormone, and cholesterol health.

-Chlamydia pneumonia (attacks the heart sac) and Epstein Barr (chronic fatigue virus associated with the liver) continues to plague our energy systems.
-It has been reported that Nutribiotic grapefruit extract doesn’t allow pathogens to attach to your cells when they attempt to set-up housekeeping; it can help with pathogenic threats year ‘round.
+Chlamydia pneumonia (attacks the heart sac) and Epstein Barr (chronic fatigue virus associated with the liver) continue to plague our energy systems.
+It has been reported that Nutribiotic grapefruit extract doesn’t allow pathogens to attach to your cells when they attempt to set up housekeeping; it can help with pathogenic threats year ‘round.

 Disease genes activated now includes colon cancer and Diabetes Insipidus.

-Nutrient in stress: Magnesium (diabetes associated), B5 co-factors (helps support energy metabolism and muscle biochemistry) B5 is also associated with tremors and the use of dopamine.
-L-dopa is in stress by the end of the week.
+Nutrient in stress: Magnesium (diabetes associated), B5 co-factors (help support energy metabolism and muscle biochemistry).
+B5 is also associated with tremors and the use of dopamine.
+L-dopa will be in stress by the end of the week.

-Muscles in stress: gluteus medius and minimus (hip-butt muscles) and the trapezius (upper back muscles) finger flexors, Hamstrings and Levator (shoulder).
-By the end of the week the big toe and a jaw muscle, the Masseter will begin rise.
+Muscles in stress: gluteus medius and minimus (hip-butt muscles) and the trapezius (upper back muscles), finger flexors, Hamstrings and Levator (shoulder).
+By the end of the week the big toe and a jaw muscle, the Masseter will begin to rise.

-Sometimes you can determine how in-tuned you are with the Universe when you begin to experience these muscles responses before they come into full influence.
+Sometimes you can determine how in-tune you are with the Universe when you begin to experience these muscle responses before they come into full influence.

-Foreknowledge of what frequency influences are on the way makes it appear that you are magical because you always know what stressors are about to appear.
+Foreknowledge of what frequency influences are on the way makes it appear that you are magical because you always know what stressors are about to occur.

 Watch out for Vitamin D deficiencies and thyroid stress combined for the coming weeks.